evennia/evennia/docs/source/Howtos/Evennia-for-roleplaying-sessions.md

 ### Optional: Making a GM-granting command

-Use of `@perm` works out of the box, but it's really the bare minimum.
+Use of `perm` works out of the box, but it's really the bare minimum.
 Would it not be nice if other accounts could tell at a glance who the GM is?
 Also, we shouldn't really need to remember that the permission level is called "Admins".
 It would be easier if we could just do `@gm <account>` and `@notgm <account>` and at the same time change something make the new GM status apparent.